Hi, my name is Fred! I’m your latest Google update

 What do we see?

 We ran a quick analysis of the 1000’s of Pagetrackers that our webtexttool customers have running.
 These pagetrackers are tracking Google rankings and include a wide variety of domains, keywords and types of websites – from very small to very big, from blogging to webshops, from corporate websites to personal blogs.
 By looking at the rankings, we can confirm that we also see extreme fluctuations: some pages that were in top 10 positions are dropping even out of top 100, and also the other way around, pages moving in Top 100 or moving more than 50 positions.
+What this means for the website traffic?
+Check the SEO Calculator to find out.

 Is Fred affecting your website?